-In equity financing, someone invests money in your business in return for a percentage of ownership.
+With equity financing, someone invests money in your business in return for a percentage of ownership.

-Equity financing may come from a private or “angel” investor, a friend or family member, or by selling shares in your business to investors.
+Equity financing may come from a private or angel investor, a friend or family member, or by selling shares in your business to investors.
 There are also institutional forms of equity financing, such as venture capital.
 Venture capital funds aggregate and manage money from wealthy investors, then invest it in fast-growing businesses.

-Equity financing always involves investors giving capital to young but promising businesses in exchange for ownership in the company.
+Equity financing typically involves investors giving capital to young but promising businesses in exchange for ownership in the company.
 Those investors want the pay-out if the company they invested in goes public or gets acquired.

 However, oftentimes equity financing also involves giving the investor some say in how your company is run.
 Many startup owners choose to give their investors a seat on their Board of Directors, giving investors some influence over the business’s direction.

+Which form of financing is best for your business, debt, or equity?
 Before you choose debt vs. equity for your business, you need to know a few things about how they work.

+Hard to acquire: Most investors are looking for the next Uber.
+They want to invest in a unicorn, or high-growth-potential businesses, so they’ll make a lot of gain on their investments.
+For that reason, equity financing makes the most sense for these high-potential startups.
 That’s not to say all investors are like this.
 You might have some luck working with industry-specific investors or using your network.
 However, when considering the debt vs. equity debate you need to consider the type of business you currently run and the type of business you want to run (not all business owners start a business to become the next Uber, for instance).

 In general, taking on debt financing is almost always a better move than giving away equity in your business.
 By giving away equity, you are giving up some—possibly all—control of your company.
 You’re also complicating future decision-making by involving investors.